OlibabaTV/Introduction-to-GitHub/README.md

 The command will request you enter your github username and password, once you provide the details correctly you can go ahead and push your changes to github.

 ### 1. **Push changes to GitHub**
-Now that we are done making changes to the repository we can now push the it to gitbub, using the command syntax.
+Now that you are done making changes to the repository we can now push the it to gitbub, using the command syntax.
 ```
 git push origin my-message
 ```